What to expect at the monthly meeting

 We host a Spring Workshop each year.
 This is a full-day event with one or two conductors.
 We sometimes also have other activities, such as a casual weekend at Halona in Idyllwild in the summer and a faculty concert in conjunction with the workshop.
 For details see our calendar.

-The prelude before the main meeting gives you and your group a chance to perform.
+The occasional prelude before the main meeting gives you and your group a chance to perform.
 Sign up at the meeting.

 Members receive by email a monthly newsletter full of news of recorder-related activities and upcoming events.